pomerium/pomerium/docs/enterprise/reference/manage.md

 ### Overrides

 - **Any Authenticated User**: This setting will allow access to a route with this policy attached to any user who can authenticate to your Identity Provider (**IdP**).
-- **CORS Preflight**: Allow unauthenticated HTTP OPTIONS requests as per the CORS spec (opens new window).
+- **CORS Preflight**: Allow unauthenticated HTTP OPTIONS requests as per the CORS spec.
 - **Public Access**: This setting allows complete, unrestricted access to an associated route.
 Use this setting with caution.